nickyiliwang0000/h/css/advanced-layouts.md

 ## Using the viewport to size content

-The viewport is the current size of the viewable content area of your browser.
-The viewport does not include the address or bookmarks bar; it is the entire area within which HTML is rendered.
+The _viewport_ is the current size of the viewable content area of your browser.
+The viewport does not include the address or bookmarks bar.
+It is the entire area within which HTML is rendered.

 ![browser viewport](https://hychalknotes.s3.amazonaws.com/viewport.png)